nightillusions/recruitee-jobs/readme.txt

 == Changelog ==

+= 1.3 =

+- Feature: Optional display of the tags in the job listing
+- Feature: Optional display of the location in the job listing
+- Styling: Reduction of default spacing of heading and paragraphs

 = 1.2 =

-* Fix: Spaces in department filter caused problems with job retrieval.
+- Fix: Spaces in department filter caused problems with job retrieval.
-* Fix: If no language is specified, the default text is now specified.
+- Fix: If no language is specified, the default text is now specified.

 = 1.1 =

-* Fix: Uncaught TypeError when there is a problem with Careers Site subdomain in the shortcode or no jobs listed.
+- Fix: Uncaught TypeError when there is a problem with Careers Site subdomain in the shortcode or no jobs listed.

 = 1.0 =

-* Initial stable plugin verions.
+- Initial stable plugin verions.
 Warm greetings :)

 == Upgrade Notice ==